Roswell T-Bone Accident Lawyer

 • Collect information from all other drivers involved in the wreck, including their contact information, driver’s license numbers, license plate numbers, insurer names, and insurance policy numbers.
 Also, be sure to identify all witnesses of the accident and collect their contact information.

-• Keep track of medical bills, bank statements, proof of income, repair estimates, and other important documents related to the injuries and losses you sustained in the crash.
+• Keep track of important documents related to the injuries and losses you sustained in the crash, including medical bills, bank statements, proof of income, repair estimates, and correspondence with insurance companies.

-• Record your ongoing physical pain and discomfort in a daily “pain journal.”
+• Record your ongoing symptoms in a daily “pain journal.”
 This can later be used to prove the true value of your injuries in settlement negotiations and trial.

 • Watch what you say to others about your accident.
 It is best to let your attorney handle communications with the at-fault party and any insurers involved in your case.
 Because anything you say can be used against you, it is also best to avoid posting about your accident and injuries on social media.